 About the Program

-Highly qualified students in the College may combine a BA program in an undergraduate major with an interdisciplinary MA program in Latin American and Caribbean Studies, which provides students with a thorough knowledge of the cultures, history, politics, and languages of the region.
+Highly qualified students in the College may combine a BA program in an undergraduate major with an interdisciplinary MA program in Latin American and Caribbean Studies (LACS), which provides students with a thorough knowledge of the cultures, history, politics, and languages of the region.
 Students are able to augment their undergraduate studies by placing their knowledge of a particular field in an interdisciplinary context and by continuing specialized work on the graduate level.

 BA/MA students participate with MA students in all aspects of the LACS program and pursue a specific course of study depending on their research and professional interests.
 Students with interests across the humanities and social sciences can take advantage of the MA in Latin American and Caribbean Studies.
 Undergraduate students pursuing this option are in “concurrent residence” beginning in the Autumn Quarter of their fourth year at the University and remain in this status for three contiguous quarters.